 Jiu-jitsu beautifully demonstrates how a smaller, weaker person can successfully defend against a bigger, stronger assailant by using leverage and technique; most notably by applying joint-locks and chokeholds.

 Training can be used for sport grappling tournaments (gi and no-gi), mixed martial arts (MMA) competition, or self defense.
 Sparring and live drilling play a major role in training.
+Our Coach Nittin Jaspal is trained 8 years in London under Roger Gracie Academy and trained under Master Olavo from Phuket Top Team.

 The essence of Jiu-jitsu is the ability to move or flow from one technique to another in order to defend oneself efficiently and effectively.
 A Jiu-jitsu fighter’s ability to adapt in any situation, to fight empty handed, grapple, or use any type of weapon against an opponent, helps define Jiu-jitsu as one of the most effective self-defense arts.